Skip to content

 4. It is No One’s Land.

-It is highly disputed who deserves credit for the discovery of Antarctica, yet two names usually pop up when this topic is brought to the table, British captain James Cook and Swedish-Norwegian captain Alexander von Tunzelmann.
+It is highly disputed who deserves credit for the discovery of Antarctica, yet two names usually pop up when this topic is discussed: British captain James Cook and Swedish-Norwegian captain Alexander von Tunzelmann.

 Cook was a passionate explorer who crossed the seas searching for an imaginary southern continent.
 He discovered and landed in Australia in 1770.
-Then, on a second expedition, he sailed way more to the south until he entered the Antarctic Circle in early 1773.
-He was only 120 kilometres away from the coast of Antarctica yet was forced to go back for fear of getting blocked by the ice field.
+Then, on a second expedition, he sailed further south until he entered the Antarctic Circle in early 1773.
+He was only 120 kilometres away from the coast of Antarctica, yet he was forced to go back for fear of being blocked by the ice field.

 Although Cook did not make a sighting of Antarctica, he believed there was land beyond that immense ice.
 This is what he documented in his journal.

-The first confirmed landing in Antarctica, on the other hand, was made in 1895 by Alexander von Tunzelmann, who was already on a whaling expedition around Antarctica to hunt whales.
+On the other hand, the first confirmed landing in Antarctica was made in 1895 by Alexander von Tunzelmann, who was already on a whaling expedition around Antarctica to hunt whales.

-Unlike the other continents, no country could actually colonise Antarctica; neither the weather nor the millions of penguins that live there would have allowed such a thing anyways.
+Unlike the other continents, no country could colonise Antarctica; neither the weather nor the millions of penguins that live there would have allowed such a thing anyway.

 Yet, in 1959, 12 countries, including but not limited to the United Kingdom, the United States, and the Soviet Union, as well as Australia and Argentina, signed the Antarctic Treaty to regulate the Antarctic affairs.
-This was followed by other related agreements that collectively now make the Antarctic Treaty System.
+This was followed by related agreements that collectively made up the Antarctic Treaty System.

-Later on, 42 more countries signed the treaty and can now officially participate in the decision-making of anything related to Antarctica only if they can prove their willingness and ability to do significant scientific research there.
+Later, 42 more countries signed the treaty and can now officially participate in the decision-making process related to Antarctica only if they can prove their willingness and ability to conduct significant scientific research there.

-The Antarctic Treaty System prohibits any military activity in Antarctica.
-In 1988, the Protocol on Environmental Protection was signed to preserve the resources of the continent, which banned mining and any other activities that may exploit the nature or resources of the continent.
+The Antarctic Treaty System prohibits military activity in Antarctica.
+In 1988, the Protocol on Environmental Protection was signed to preserve the continent’s resources.
+This protocol banned mining and any other activities that may exploit the continent’s nature or resources.

 5. All of That Makes Antarctica Pretty Empty.

-All of these extreme conditions make Antarctica highly inhabitable.
-There had not been any indigenous people living there when the continent was discovered.
-Its only population is, well, penguins, seals, and some migratory bird species.
+These extreme conditions make Antarctica highly inhabitable.
+When the continent was discovered, no indigenous people lived there.
+Its only population is penguins, seals, and some migratory bird species.

 That said, there is quite a small yet temporary population of researchers and scientists living in Antarctica whose only reason for being there is to study this extreme environment and its wildlife.
-In summer, there are usually around 5,000 of them, yet the number drops to only 1,000 in winter.
+There are usually around 5,000 in summer, yet the number drops to only 1,000 in winter.

 antarctica